Different Ways Corporate Spies Could Be Watching Your Business

 Treat your employees well and be careful who you hire.
 One of the sources of corporate espionage is disgruntled employees, who steal trade secrets and then spread them around because they’re angry.

-So it's important to have a company culture where your employees are happy.
+So it's essential to have a company culture where your employees are happy.
 It’s also important to be careful who you hire for any position.
-By hiring people that are the right fit for the job, you end up with less chances of a disgruntled employee who will try to pull you down with them.
+By hiring people that are the right fit for the job, you end up with fewer chances of a disgruntled employee who will try to pull you down with them.

 Use secure passwords and double verification where possible.
 Passwords can get overwhelming.
 And because of this a lot of people use the same password for everything.
 This is incredibly dangerous.
 It leaves you open to hacking and malicious software.

 Instead, use a password management software tool.
 These tools—such as LastPass—allow you to set complicated passwords for each of your sites, but you only have to remember a single password.
 This really helps to increase security.

 Also, where you can—especially on critical systems—use double authentication.